hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 | hostSeesVLUN | Boolean | Enable "host sees" VLUN template. |

 !!! note
     `hostSeeVLUN` is a mutable parameter.
 To modify an existing `PVC`, `hostSeesVLUN` needs to be specified with the `allowMutations` parameter along with editing the `PVC` with annotation `csi.hpe.com/hostSeesVLUN: "true"`.
 The HPE CSI Driver creates the vlun template based upon the `hostSeesVLUN` parameter during the volume publish operation.
-For the change to take effect, the `pod` will need to be scheduled on another node by either deleting the pod or draining the node.
+For the change to take effect, the `Pod` will need to be scheduled on another node by either deleting the `Pod` or draining the node.

 ### Importing Volumes